Caspian-X/WindowsChessApp/README.md

 # WindowsChessApp
 ### Created by Isaiah Weaver using WPF in Visual Studio.
 ## Installation
-Go to the release, download the .exe, run the .exe to play the game.
+Go to the release, download "WindowsChessApp_v1.exe", run the .exe file to play the game.
 note: The exe only runs on Windows.